cascremers/scyther/README.md

 Manual
 ------

 We are currently rewriting the manual.
-Bear with us for a second and have a look at the example protocol models.
+The current (incomplete) snapshot of the manual can be found here:

+  * `./doc/scyther-manual.pdf

 Protocol Models